Love Actually: Cut storyline

 One storyline consisting of two scenes, featuring the only gay love story, was cut and not included.
 In the first scene, Anne Reid, as the headmistress of Karen's children's school, is revealed to be going home to her terminally ill partner, Geraldine, played by Frances de la Tour.
 In the second scene, while speaking at the Christmas concert, Karen acknowledges Geraldine's recent death.
 Curtis said he regretted losing this storyline.

-Soundtrack

-US version

-The US edition of the soundtrack removed two pieces of the score and "Sometimes" by Gabrielle and reordered the tracklist.
-It also replaced the Girls Aloud cover of "Jump (For My Love)" with the original by The Pointer Sisters, and replaced Maroon 5's "Sweetest Goodbye" with a medley of "Sweetest Goodbye" with "Sunday Morning".

-Score

-The film's original score was composed, orchestrated, and conducted by Craig Armstrong.
-It was commercially unreleased until 19 November 2021, when it was released digitally by Universal Pictures' Back Lot Music, and on CD by La-La Land Records.

-Certifications

-The soundtrack album reached number one on the UK Albums Chart, and by Christmas 2018 it had spent 348 weeks on the Chart.
-It reached the top forty on the US Billboard 200 in 2004 and ranked second on the Top Soundtracks chart.

-Use in film
+Music

-The UK and US versions of the actual film contain two instances of alternative music.
+The UK and US versions of the film contain two instances of alternative music.
 In the UK cut, the montage leading up to and continuing through the first part of the office party is set to the song "Too Lost in You", by the British group Sugababes.
 In the US version of the film, this song is replaced with "The Trouble with Love Is", performed by the American singer Kelly Clarkson.
 Subsequently, in the UK version's end credit roll, the second song is a cover of "Jump (For My Love)" performed by Girls Aloud; in the US version, this song is replaced with "Too Lost in You".

 Several songs were heard in the film but did not appear on either soundtrack: